 - Growing food.
 Growing their food and medicinal plants using biointensive organic gardening methods.
 Growing biointensively is more physical work, but it’s highly productive, sustainable and affordable.

 - Income generation.
-From the surplus organic food, people are able to earn an income as well as taking care of the orphans in their communities, hence ‘Organics 4 Orphans.’
+From the surplus organic food, people are able to earn an income as well as taking care of the orphans in their communities, hence their original name, ‘Organics 4 Orphans.’

 When I started giving to charities, I learned that despite our good intentions, a lot of aid is actually damaging to the recipients for various reasons, so I spent a lot of time educating myself on how to do it right in order to have the most positive impact.

 One thing I learned is that we often impose our ideals on the recipients of our aid, which causes all sorts of problems.